9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/Terms/Dictionary attacks.md

 _[[Dictionary attacks]]_ use a similar technique.
 In dictionary attacks, attackers use a list of commonly used passwords and stolen credentials from previous breaches to access a system.
 These are called “dictionary” attacks because attackers originally used a list of words from the dictionary to guess the passwords, before complex password rules became a common security practice.

+_[[Dictionary attacks]]_ are a similar technique except in these instances attackers use a list of commonly used credentials to access a system.
+This list is similar to matching a definition to a word in a dictionary.